9 Strategies for Parents of Children with Autism Can't Talk

 Implement Social Stories: Guide Understanding of Social Interactions

-It’s really important to share these social narratives during calm moments to avoid overwhelming your child.
+It’s really important to share these during calm moments to avoid overwhelming your child.
 This way, they can engage with the content meaningfully.
 Let’s explore this together and see how storytelling can make a difference in your child’s life!

 The center shows the main idea of social stories.
 Each branch represents important aspects like why they are useful, how parents can help, and the positive impact on kids.
 The more branches you see, the more ways these stories can assist children in social situations.